Cesar Chavez: Immigration and legislative campaigns: 1973–1975

 In September 1973, the UFW's first constitutional convention was held in Fresno, representing the final step in the organization becoming a full union.
 A new constitution was announced that gave the group's president, a post occupied by Chavez, significant powers; he feared that greater democracy would paralyze the group.
 At the convention, the UFW agreed to scrap monthly membership fees in favor of charging members 2 percent of their annual income.
 It also announced that volunteers who had worked for the UFW for more than six months could become members with voting rights.
 Previously, membership had been restricted primarily to farmworkers.
 The new executive committee, which included Huerta and Richard Chavez, was racially mixed, although some members expressed dissatisfaction that it did not contain more Mexican Americans.
 By 1974, the UFW was again broke and its boycott was floundering.
 That year, The New York Times Magazine opened with a headline: "Is Chavez Beaten?".
 Chavez flew to Europe to urge the unions there to block the imported goods that the UFW were sending there.
 He traveled through London, Oslo, Stockholm, Geneva, Hamburg, Copenhagen, Brussels, and Paris, although he found that the unions were cautious about joining his campaign.
 In Rome, he met with Pope Paul VI, who commended his activism.

 Chavez increasingly blamed the failure of the UFW strike on illegal immigrants who were brought in as strikebreakers.
 He made the unsubstantiated claim that the CIA was involved in part of a conspiracy to bring illegal migrants into the country so that they could undermine his union.
 He launched the "Illegals Campaign" to identify illegal migrants so that they could be deported, appointing Liza Hirsch to oversee the campaign.
 In Chavez's view, "if we can get the illegals out of California, we will win the strike overnight."
 This was a reiteration of an early view he expressed concerning the problems the UFW boycott faced in 1972.
 Chavez believed that any strike undertaken by agricultural workers could be undermined by "wetbacks" and "illegal immigrants".
-Huerta urged him not to refer to migrants who had come to the U.S. illegally as "illegals" but Chavez refused, stating: "a spade's a spade."
+Huerta urged him not to refer to migrants who had come to the US illegally as "illegals" but Chavez refused, stating: "a spade's a spade."
 Some UFW field offices refused to collaborate with the campaign, and the National Lawyers Guild (NLG) refused to allow its interns to work on it, at which Chavez cut the UFW's links with the NLG.

 Chavez pulled up to my Laurel Canyon house in an old car with a German shepherd dog named Huelga—Spanish for strike.
 We talked for several hours about whether the proposed state law or any labor law could actually help farm workers.
 Chavez repeatedly said that his boycott was a much better organizing tool because the law would always be corrupted by the powerful economic interests that control politics.
 I argued with him and said that a law would be his best protection.
 He finally agreed but remained skeptical.